teemupaloniemi/scaling-happiness/README.md

 Program did not enforce good password hygine when creating a new user.

 Fix: Check for common password ([10k-most-common.txt](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt)) and require length and complexity (numbers and letters)

+To test the fix:
+1. Try to create a user with a passwords `kissa`, `squarepants`, and `abcd1234`
+2. Set `PATCH4=True` and try again (with different users because you already have those).

+## Utils

+Not part of the intended use of the program but you can use `http://localhost:8000/clear` to clear the database for a clean start.